TadejPogacar1/DH412-History-and-the-Digital/README.md

 # DH412 History and the Digital

 This repository contains a digital-history project on ballet technique at the Prix de Lausanne.
-The project focuses especially on the arabesque position and asks how ballet movement, training background, country/tradition, and competition history change across time.

-The work combines manually cleaned competition metadata, candidate records, video-based pose extraction, and visual/statistical analysis of arabesque geometry.

 ## Project Structure

 ### `Data/`